-A canonical tag is used to designate the preferred URL of a web page, telling search engines - this is master page, show this in search results.
+A canonical tag is used to designate the preferred URL of a web page, telling search engines - this is the master page, show this in search results.

 By defining the canonical tag on a page, you are essentially preventing search engine crawlers from indexing URLs with search queries, pagination, and other parameters.

-Canonical tags are defined in the <head> section of the page using <link rel-canonical with the href containing preferred URL.
+Canonical tags are defined in the <head> section of the page using <link rel-canonical with href containing preferred URL.

 The way we identify unique pages is quite different from crawlers, they treat everything as absolute.
 To the crawler, without the canonical URL, each of these parameterized URLs is a unique page with duplicate content amongst each other.

 Now that we have covered the basics, let's make a quick distinction between canonical tags and 301 redirects (a lot of people get confused between the two).

 A canonical tag is for pages both users and crawlers can navigate to, whereas a 301 redirect is implemented when you want the user to land on an alternate page.
 Both methods pass link equity (although Google has not clarified to what degree).
 But if you had to choose between a adding a canonical tag and redirect, always redirect.
 However keep in mind that both of these serve different purposes.

 Example - Let's say you delete the product page of a discontinued item which will never be stocked again.
 There's no point setting a canonical tag on this because you don't want users landing on this page, it no longer serves a purpose.
 Instead, you should setup a 301 redirect to a similar product.